reorx/jsoncv/README.md

 - JSON Schema version

     JSON Resume utilizes the outdated draft-04 version, while jsoncv uses the current draft-07.
 To ensure compatibility with draft-07, all instances of `additionalItems` have been removed.
-- Additional "sideProjects" section
+- Additional `sideProjects` section

-    jsoncv includes an additional section, called "sideProjects", that allows for the distinction between side projects and career projects
+    jsoncv includes an additional section, called `sideProjects`, that allows for the distinction between side projects and career projects
-- Additional "name" property in "meta" section
+- Additional `name` property in `meta` section

-    jsoncv includes a "name" property in the "meta" section, which allows the user to specify the desired name for exported HTML/PDF files.
+    jsoncv includes a `name` property in the `meta` section, which allows the user to specify the desired name for exported HTML/PDF files.

 These differences do not impact the compatibility between jsoncv and JSON Resume.
 This means that you can easily import JSON Resume data into jsoncv and vice versa, as jsoncv data will pass the validation of JSON Resume Schema .